codearachnid/wp-scripts-async/README.md

 Please use at your own risk and provide pull requests for any improvements.

+### Would you like to contribute?!

+I do not have a lot of time to devote to this project and would love your help!
+Use pull request or contact me @codearachnid and I will add you as a contributor.

 ### Purpose ###

 Extending wp_enqueue_script to use RequireJS for asynchronous loading.
 Use this plugin to dynamically load your JavaScripts through the UI without hardcoding script references.